 And there is much other thinking, writing and singing that informs how we guide – poets, philosophers, storytellers, activists and musicians all bring to us ways in which we are informed and work.

 We acknowledge and are deeply grateful for access to the land on which we will be questing.
 It has been uninhabited by humans for over a hundred years – only recently owned by Daria and Heine Rasmussen – who carry a profound and non-negotiable commitment to caring for and protecting the land they own.
-They have established a thriving retreat business and warmly welcome the spirit and essence of Vision Quest work.
+They have established a thriving retreat business and warmly welcome the spirit and essence of the Wilderness Solo Fast work.
 The land is largely untouched by modern human impact, but the ancestral traces are rich and varied.
 On this beautiful land, a river, rocky hillsides, caves, meadows and floodplains filled with fynbos and the tracks of otter, buck and small mammals welcome questers.

 Steven Foster and Meredith Little